2018 Annual Ataxia Conference

 Interested in research opportunities, service dogs, accessible equipment, and resources?
 Visit the Exhibit Hall to get up-close and personal with various organizations important to the Ataxia Community.

 INTERESTED IN BEING AN EXHIBITOR?
-Learn more – View 2018 AAC Exhibitor Packet
+Learn more – View 2018 AAC Exhibitor Packet (links to PDF)

 The Activity Area will host activities like coloring, adaptive crafts, chair stretching, and Nintendo Wii.
 It is a kid-friendly spot to take a break and have some fun.

 Our event volunteers help make AAC successful each year.
 Interested in volunteering?
 Whether it will be your first time or you are a returning volunteer, please contact our Volunteer Schedule Coordinator, Larissa Cammer, at Larissa.Cammer@gmail.com or 610-873-1852.

 The Philadelphia Marriott Downtown is the official conference hotel of the 2018 NAF Annual Ataxia Conference.
 The Philadelphia Marriott Downtown is located 10 miles from the Philadelphia International Airport (PHL) in the center of downtown Philadelphia at 1201 Market St., Philadelphia, PA 19107.
 The GPS address to hotel parking and the main front entrance of the hotel is 1201 Filbert St., Philadelphia, PA 19107.
 For your stay and planning purposes at the Philadelphia Marriott Downtown, the following information is provided.